MOOZY: A Patient-First Foundation Model for Computational Pathology: Conclusion

 \section{Conclusion}

-We presented MOOZY, a two-stage patient-first framework that introduces a principled decoupling of vision-only SSL pretraining from patient-aware multi-task alignment, and replaces the naive early/late multi-slide fusion of prior slide encoders with explicit case-level inter-slide dependency modeling.
-Together, these design choices establish that open, public-data patient-level pretraining is sufficient to produce competitive representations without proprietary slides, paired clinical reports, or billion-parameter architectures.
-MOOZY achieves best or tied-best performance on the majority of the eight held-out tasks against both slide encoders and MIL baselines using fewer parameters than existing slide encoders, supporting the view that the performance bottleneck in WSI analysis lies in aggregating heterogeneous patches into coherent slide representations rather than in patch encoding capacity.
-The benefit of explicit cross-slide aggregation remains to be quantified on tasks specifically designed to require deeper multi-slide reasoning, alongside natural extensions toward case-level retrieval, slide-report co-training, and genomic fusion.
+We presented MOOZY, a two-stage patient-first framework that decouples vision-only SSL pretraining from case-aware multi-task alignment replacing the naive early/late multi-slide fusion with explicit case-level inter-slide dependency modeling, showing competitive representations without proprietary slides, paired clinical reports, or billion-parameter architectures.
+Across sixteen held-out tasks, MOOZY achieves the strongest macro weighted F1 and balanced accuracy among slide encoders and exceeds all trained MIL baselines across the three macro metrics, while using fewer parameters than the compared slide encoders.
+Like other slide encoders, MOOZY targets global case-level predictions, so dense or segmentation predictions are not supported.
+The benefit of explicit cross-slide aggregation also remains to be quantified on tasks specifically designed to require deeper multi-slide reasoning, alongside natural extensions toward case-level retrieval, slide-report co-training, and genomic fusion.